Omar Sharmarke

-Omar Abdirashid Ali Sharmarke (Cumar Cabdirashiid Cali Sharmaarke, عمر شرماركي) (born 18 June 1960), popularly known as Omar Sharmarke, is a Somali diplomat and politician.
+Omar Abdirashid Ali Sharmarke (Cumar Cabdirashiid Cali Sharmaarke, عمر شرماركي) (born 18 June 1960) is a Somali diplomat and politician.
 From 2009 to 2010, he was the Prime Minister of Somalia.
 He subsequently briefly served as Somalia's Ambassador to the United States in 2014.
 In December 2014, Sharmarke was reappointed Prime Minister of Somalia.
 His term ended on 1 March 2017, and he was replaced by Hassan Ali Khaire.

 Personal life

 Omar Abdirashid Ali Sharmarke was born in 1960 in Mogadishu, situated in the southeastern Banaadir province of Somalia.
 He is the son of the former second president and first prime minister of Somalia, Abdirashid Ali Shermarke, who was assassinated in 1969, and Rukiyo Mo’alim Daahir, the daughter of the well-known Somali Islamic scholar Mo’alim Dahir Ali Boss.
 His family belongs to the Osman Mahamoud sub-clan of the larger Majeerteen Harti Darod clan, and originally hails from Somalia's northeastern Puntland region.

 Sharmarke studied at Carleton University in Ottawa, where he earned degrees in political science and political economy.
 Although his family is based in Virginia, United States, he holds dual citizenship in both Somali and Canada.